 My first impression of Baku

 They say “keep your expectations low and you’ll never be disappointed.”
 And, I wasn’t.
 On the contrary, I was pleasantly surprised by Baku.
 With the majority population of Azerbaijan identifying as Muslims, this nation brings the best of both worlds – the lifestyle of Europe and the values of Asia.
-The food, attractions and nightlife of this modern city were quite appealing for a first-time visitor like me.
+This modern city’s food, attractions and nightlife were quite appealing for a first-time visitor like me.
 But what touched my heart the most were the people of Azerbaijan.
 Everyone I came across, whether a hotel staff or a random stranger was helpful, welcoming and genuine.
 I must say Azerbaijan’s biggest wealth is its people.
 I haven’t come across more generous and courteous people than Azeris.

 Here’s a real-life miracle that happened to me in Baku.